ansible-network/network.reports/README.md

   - [junipernetworks.junos](https://github.com/ansible-collections/junipernetworks.junos)

 ## Installation
-To consume this Validated Content from Automation Hub, the following needs to be added to ansible.cfg:
+To consume this Validated Content from Automation Hub, the following needs to be added to `ansible.cfg`:

 ```
 [galaxy]
 server_list = automation_hub